P1sec/pycrate/README.md

 * *TS24011_PPSMS*: structures for the SMS point-to-point protocol
 * *TS24080_SS*: structures for the Supplementary Services protocol, wrapping some MAP ASN.1 objects
 * *TS24301_EMM*: structures for the EPS mobility management messages from TS 24.301
-* *TS24301_ESM*: structures for the EPS mobility management messages from TS 24.301
+* *TS24301_ESM*: structures for the EPS session management messages from TS 24.301
 * *TS24301_IE*: structures for many information elements from TS 24.301
+* *TS24501_FGMM*: structures for the 5G mobility management messages from TS 24.501
+* *TS24501_FGSM*: structures for the 5G session management messages from TS 24.501
+* *TS24501_IE*: structures for many information elements from TS 24.501
-* *TS29002_MAPAppCtx*: functions that relies on the Pycrate_TCAP_MAPv2v3 ASN.1, dealing with MAP application-contexts
+* *TS29002_MAPAppCtx*: functions that relies on the Pycrate_TCAP_MAPv2v3 ASN.1 module, dealing mostly with MAP application-contexts
+* *TS29274_GTPC*: structures for LTE/EPC GTP-C messages from TS 29.274
 * *TS29281_GTPU*: structures for LTE/EPC GTP-U messages from TS 29.281
+* *TS31111_SAT*: basic structures and dict for the SIM application toolkit
+* *TS31115*: structures for SIM card's Secured Packets over SMS
 * *TS44018_GTTP*: structure for the single GSM GTTP message from TS 44.018
 * *TS44018_IE*: structures for many information elements from TS 44.018
 * *TS44018_RR*: structures for the GSM and GPRS radio ressources messages from TS 44.018